lhtreis/House_Rocket/README.md

 <b>Step 04.</b> Analyse the variables and its correlations such that the proposed question will be answered;

-<b>Step 05.</b> Criate a Machine Learning model that, once answered the initial questions for a dataset, predict good investiments to new data;
+<b>Step 05.</b> Criate a Machine Learning model that, once answered the initial questions for a dataset, can predict good investiments to new data;

-<b>Step 06.</b> Dashboard criation using Streamlit
+<b>Step 06.</b> Dashboard criation through Streamlit

-<b>Step 04.</b> Analisar as diferentes variáveis e suas correlações de forma a responder as perguntas propostas

-<b>Step 05.</b> Criar um modelo de Machine Learning que, uma vez respondidas as perguntas iniciais para uma base de dados, consiga fazer a previsão de bons investimentos para novos dados

-<b>Step 06.</b> Criação de um dashboard através do Streamlit

 ## 5.0 Solution